IML Grants Programs Overview

 - The Eastman/ArtistShare Launchpad Featured Project Program

-The deadline for both programs is October 1, 2018.
+The deadline for both programs is annually on October 1.

 ArtistShare, founded in 2001 as the Internet’s first fan-funding platform, connects artists with fans in order to share the excitement and beauty of the creative process, document the work of today’s most exciting creators, and allow fans to participate directly by funding and observing the creation of new artistic works.